-If the owner or management determines that an error was made and the household's income was overreported, the owner must complete corrections to the prior certification(s) affected by the income change.
+If owner/management determines that an error was made and the family's income was over-reported, the owner must complete corrections to the prior certification(s) affected by the income change.
 Once the corrections have been made, People Inc. must determine the difference between the amount of rent paid and the rent that should have been paid.

-- A meeting to discuss the error will be requested; - Corrections or new certifications will be prepared that must be signed by all adult members; - The household will be provided with written notification, which includes: - $\circ$ A notice of the change in rent, effective retroactively to when the error occurred; - $\circ$ The new monthly rent the tenant is required to pay; - $\circ\,$ The amount of the overpayment of rent due; and - A form used by the household choosing whether to receive a full refund or apply the overpayment to future monthly rent payments as a credit.
-(Please note that any credit will be applied to any outstanding charges or rent payment before calculating the amount due to the resident household.)
+- A meeting to discuss the error will be requested; - Corrections or new certifications will be prepared that must be signed by all adult members; - The family will be provided with written notification, which includes: - A notice of the change in rent, effective retroactively to when the error occurred; - The new monthly rent the tenant is required to pay; - o The amount of the overpayment of rent due; and - A form used by the family choosing whether to receive a full refund or apply the overpayment to future monthly rent payments as a credit.
+(Credit will be applied to any outstanding charges or rent payments before calculating the amount due to the resident household.)